BCDevOps/terraform-octk-aws-sea-client-vpn-setup/README.md

 This module should not be used as a root module unless you are forking/copying the repo, as an aws provider is required and is expected to defined/injected by your root/calling module.

+This module requires use of server certificate, key, and CA chain issued using `easyrsa` as described [here](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html#mutual).

 ```hcl
 provider "aws" {
 	region = "..."